pib-rocks/pib-backend/README.md

 - that Ubuntu Desktop 22.04.2 LTS is installed
 - the user running it is **pib**

+## Disabling IPv6

+In order for the setup script to run smoothly, it is important that IPv6 is disabled on the operating system.
+The steps for disabling IPv6 are given below:

+Step 1: Open a terminal.
+This could be done using the keyboard combination **Ctrl + Alt + T**.

+Step 2: Type in the following command to open the GRUB configuration file with root permissions.

+		$ sudo nano /etc/default/grub

+The command above opens the GRUB configuration file using the Nano text editor, which comes pre-installed on Ubuntu.
+However, if it isn’t, it can be installed by running the following command in the terminal:

+		$ sudo apt install nano

+Alternatively, vim can be used to open the GRUB configuration file with the following command, assuming that it is installed on the system:

+		$ sudo vim /etc/default/grub

+Step 3: Once the GRUB configuration file is opened, find the following line:

+		GRUB_CMDLINE_LINUX_DEFAULT=""

+Add the following parameters to the line:

+		GRUB_CMDLINE_LINUX_DEFAULT="ipv6.disable=1"

+It could be that the line already has some boot parameters configured, such as 'quiet' or 'splash'.
+If that is the case, just append the above parameters after them.

+Step 4: After the changes have been made, save them and exit the text editor.

+Step 5: Run the following command:

+		sudo update-grub

+IPv6 would now have been disabled on your system.
+In case you need to enable it again, simply remove the ipv6.disable parameter from the GRUB configuration file and run the update-grub command.

 If you have not set up the user **pib** at installation, you can do so via the settings-dialog of Ubuntu and then log in as **pib**.

 ## Running the script